mder000/FYP_Maksymilian/README.md

 # RegressionEstimation.py

 - Trains a machine learning model for redshift estimation using provided data.

 - Outputs a trained model named "redshift_estimator_model.keras".

 # redshift_estimator_model.keras

 - Pre-trained model already included in the repository for inference use.

-    - RegressionEstimationTesting.py
+# RegressionEstimationTesting.py

 - Uses the trained model to estimate redshifts on a subset of spectra from Spectra/1D.

 - Results are saved to Results/Redshift_predictions.xlsx.

-# RegressionEstimationTesting.py

-    - Uses the pre-trained or newly trained model (redshift_estimator_model.keras) to estimate redshifts on a subset of observations from Spectra/1D/.

-    - The script performs inference using the machine learning model and evaluates its performance.

-    - Estimated redshifts are saved in the output file Results/Redshift_predictions.xlsx.

 ## Directory Structure: